Honors in English

 Celebration and Reading

-Toward the end of the spring semester of each Academic year, the English Department will host a celebration and reading to recognize the efforts and achievements of candidates for Honors.
-Shortly after the conclusion of the evaluation process, the HC will invite all candidates for Honors to present a sample of their work to an audience of friends, colleagues, family and faculty members.
+- After the conclusion of the evaluation process, the HC will invite all candidates for Honors to present a sample of their work to an audience of friends, colleagues, family and faculty members.
 Please consider attending and taking part.